 Tag: animation

-This is the third post on the fish prints I made with woodblock printmaking techniques for the experimental animated film Toxic Fish.
+This is the third post based on the fish prints I made using woodblock printmaking techniques…for the experimental animated film Toxic Fish.
 The fish in this sequence is the Kohada or Gizzard Shad.
 Its static shape on the woodblock contrasts with the flooding of coloured toxins around it.

-A woodblock print with overlaid hand-colouring for the animated film Toxic Fish-© 1990 Michael Hill.
-This print was later reworked and published as an art postcard-© 1999.
+Fish woodblock print with overlaid purple hand-colouring…and yellow/pink surrounds for the animated film Toxic Fish-© 1990 Michael Hill.
+This print also stamped and framed as static artwork…and for duplication as an art postcard.

 A woodblock print with overlaid hand-colouring for the animated film Toxic Fish-© 1990 Michael Hill.